Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/iam-user/README.md

 ### 1.1 How does Terraform track IAM users?
 What if state is lost or edited?

-Terraform tracks IAM users, policies, and access keys in the **state file**, mapping logical resources (e.g., `aws_iam_user.dev_user`) to actual IAM users in AWS (e.g., `arn:aws:iam::123456789012:user/dev-user`).[web:17]
+Terraform tracks IAM users, policies, and access keys in the **state file**, mapping logical resources (e.g., `aws_iam_user.dev_user`) to actual IAM users in AWS (e.g., `arn:aws:iam::123456789012:user/dev-user`).
-If the state is lost or manually edited, Terraform may think IAM users do not exist and try to recreate them, potentially regenerating access keys and breaking applications that depend on the old credentials.[web:17]
+If the state is lost or manually edited, Terraform may think IAM users do not exist and try to recreate them, potentially regenerating access keys and breaking applications that depend on the old credentials.

 **Best practices:**

-- Store state remotely (e.g., S3 backend with DynamoDB locking) and enable versioning.[web:16]
+- Store state remotely (e.g., S3 backend with DynamoDB locking) and enable versioning.]
-- Do not keep long‑lived IAM access keys in code or version control; use outputs securely and rotate keys regularly.[web:20]
+- Do not keep long‑lived IAM access keys in code or version control; use outputs securely and rotate keys regularly.
-- Use `terraform state` commands (not manual file edits) for imports and corrections.[web:17]
+- Use `terraform state` commands (not manual file edits) for imports and corrections.

 ---